o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/list-operations.md

 ![\[Diagram showing the inputs and results of a intersection count comparison operation.\]](/images/user-guide/assetbundler/intersection-comparison-count-operator.png)

-## Asset List Complement Comparison Operation {#asset-bundler-list-operations-complement}
+## Asset List Complement Comparison Operation

 This operation takes two asset list files to create a bundle asset list with each item in the second asset list that is not in the first list\.
 It works like the delta comparison, except that it does not check the file hash and will not include modified versions of a file that is in both lists\.
 To use this operation, run AssetBundlerBatch\.exe with a `--comparisonType` argument value of `3` or `complement`\.